Tracer-Cloud/tracer-client/README.md

 The easiest way to get started with Tracer is via our **browser-based sandbox**:
 👉 [https://sandbox.tracer.cloud/](https://sandbox.tracer.cloud/)

-→ Click **“Get started”** to launch a guided onboarding experience tailored to your preferred tech stack — *no AWS credentials or setup required*.
+→ Click **“Proceed to Onboarding”** to launch a guided onboarding experience tailored to your preferred tech stack — *no AWS credentials or setup required*.

 ### 2. Install Tracer With One Line of Code

+Choose your preferred tech stack from the left-hand menu.

 Copy the pre-filled curl command (also shown in the Sandbox) and run it in your terminal: